 Every legitimate prospect has pain points.
 If they didn't, they wouldn't be a prospect.
 This stage in the MEDDIC sales framework will help you identify the specific pain your prospect is dealing with.
 What problem are they hoping to solve with your product?

-When you understand your prospect's pain, you can customize your sales pitch to describe all of the ways that your product relieves these kinds of pain.
+When you understand your prospect's pain, you can customize your sales pitch to describe all of the ways your product relieves these pains.

-Encourage your prospects to open up and be specific about the pain they're dealing with.
+Encourage prospects to open up and be specific about the pain they're dealing with.

-If they struggle to maintain sales productivity, ask them how much time they lose on a daily basis.
-If their website traffic is down, ask them how much revenue the lost traffic costs them.
+If they struggle to maintain sales productivity, ask how much time they lose daily.
+If their website traffic is down, ask how much revenue the lost traffic costs them.
 Specificity will make it easier for you to tailor your pitch to your prospect's needs.